Zaïko Langa Langa: Songwriting process and dance contributions

 Zaïko Langa Langa has historically prioritized a collaborative and detail-oriented method of songwriting.
 In its early days, all band members had the chance to compose and submit original pieces, which, if accepted, were subject to a lengthy process of rehearsal, arrangement, and polishing by the band to ensure quality.

 Since its inception, the band has introduced over thirty dances.
-Their debut performance on 24 March 1970 at the Hawaï bar in Kalamu marked the birth of the Ngouabin dance, conceived by Bill, a resident of Makala Central Prison.
+Their debut performance on 24 March 1970 at the Hawaï bar in Kalamu marked the birth of the Ngouabin dance, conceived by a resident of Makala Central Prison which was part of Kinshasa's bill culture.
 In 1971, the band popularized Levole, a dance of Tetela origin introduced by Papa Wemba.
 The band's influence on contemporary Congolese rumba sparked a constant wave of new dances, with Zaïko Langa Langa leading the charge in creating popular dances as Ngouabin, Levole, Cavacha (linked to the cavacha rhythm), Choquez Retardé, Disco Tara, Sonzo Ma, Volant/Guidon, Guidon, Washa Washa, Wondo Stock, Zekete Zekete, Elengi Eye, Maria, Funky, Tukuniema, Vimba, and Siska, among others.

 Awards and accolades

-Zaïko Langa Langa has been honored with the Best Orchestra of Zaire award on five occasions by the Association des Journalistes Chroniqueurs de Musique du Zaïre (ACMZA), in the years 1973, 1974, 1976, 1979, and 1992.
+Zaïko Langa Langa has been honored with the Best Orchestra of Zaire award on four occasions by the Association des Journalistes Chroniqueurs de Musique du Zaïre (ACMZA), in the years 1973, 1974, 1976, and 1992.
 Evoloko Jocker was awarded Best Star of Zaire in 1974 (Eluzam) and 1980 (Fievre Mondo).
 Songs by individual members of the group received recognition for Best Song, with Evoloko Jocker receiving the award in 1974 and 1980, Jossart N'Yoka Longo in 1976 and 1979, and Adamo Ekula in 1991.
 In 1979, N'Yoka Longo was elected Second Best Songwriter, with the top position being awarded to guitarist Mayaula Mayoni for his composition "Sentiment Awa".

 In 1977, N'Yoka Longo, Likinga Redo, Mbuta Mashakado, and Félix Manuaku Waku were chosen to join the National Orchestra of Zaire (ONAZA) and participated in FESTAC 77 (World Festival of Black Arts) in Lagos, Nigeria.

 Notably, in 1986, Zaïko Langa Langa secured the second position in the RFI referendum, closely following the Caribbean group Kassav.
 In 1987, Zaïko Langa Langa earned the Georges Delerue Award for Best Music at the Flanders International Film Festival in Ghent for their musical contributions to the film La Vie est Belle with the songs "Muvaro" and "Sandra Lina".
 Their participation in the Cannes Film Festival took place in May 1999, and in 2000, Zaïko Langa Langa was acclaimed as the best orchestra of the century in modern Congolese music.

 The dance "Mukongo ya Koba" was bestowed the Best Dance award at the ninth edition of the Muana Mboka Trophy in August 2011.
 Moreover, in April 2014, Zaïko Langa Langa was honored with the Honor Award at the 14th edition of Kundé d'Or in Ouagadougou.
 During the first edition of the Pool Malebo Music Awards in October 2019, Zaïko Langa Langa received a nomination for the Best Orchestra, while N'Yoka Longo was nominated for Artist of the Decade.